 - When will I hear about my new premium?

-- Why did my insurance premium increase more than the national average percentage?
+- My premium increased more than the national average percentage.
+Why did this happen?

-- What is HCF doing to keep my health insurance as affordable as possible?
+- What is HCF doing to lower the cost of health insurance products?

 - Why is the Australian Government Rebate on private health insurance decreasing as a percentage?